 Cabo Rojo — Pride on the west coast

 Cabo Rojo sits on the island’s southwestern tip, about 100 miles (160 km) and 2.5 hours by car from San Juan.
-The Boquerón sector within Cabo Rojo hosts Orgullo Boquerón — a Pride celebration that draws significant attendance from across the island and attracts visitors who specifically want the west-coast atmosphere over San Juan’s urban density.
+The Boquerón sector hosts Orgullo Boquerón — a Pride celebration that draws significant attendance from across the island and pulls visitors who specifically want the west-coast atmosphere over San Juan’s urban density.

 The beaches around Cabo Rojo are a different experience from Condado: wider, calmer, and considerably less crowded.
 The drive along the western coast is the most scenic stretch of road on the island.
 Accommodations in Boquerón book out months in advance during the Pride event period.